-Plan G is now the most popular plan today.
 Plan G premium rates vary widely among the various insurers even though the benefits are the same for each company.
-So, compare premium rates,financial ratings, the company's reputation and and the number of years the company has been marketing Medicare supplements and get the best value.
+So, compare premium rates, financial ratings, company's reputation and and the number of years the company has been marketing Medicare supplements to get the best value.
 Our NCSCA Medicare Specialist can help you avoid the pitfalls.
 We can help you compare and enroll in the plan of your choice.

 Plan F will no longer be available to newly-eligible Medicare beneficiaries after January 1, 2020.